Likhitha-Veganti/Likhitha-Veganti.github.io/_portfolio/Youth Drug Use Analysis.md

 This report's goal is to apply decision-tree-based analysis to look into the factors that are related to youth drug usage.
 Building prediction models using decision trees is a common machine learning technique, especially when the data contains both continuous and categorical variables.
 In this study, we will develop predictive models for youth drug usage using decision trees, including ensemble approaches.

 # Dataset Description
-The data used in this project is downloaded from National Survey on Drug Use and Health. https://www.datafiles.samhsa.gov/dataset/national-survey-drug-use-and-health-2020-nsduh-2020-ds0001
+The data used in this project is downloaded from National Survey on Drug Use and Health.
+[DataSet Reference](https://www.datafiles.samhsa.gov/dataset/national-survey-drug-use-and-health-2020-nsduh-2020-ds0001)

 The dataset contains complete information on demographics of the respondents, youth experiences, drug use, and more variables.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) conducts the survey every year to estimate the prevalence, patterns, and impacts of drug use in the country.
 The dataset contains 2000 variables and 30,000 observations, including data on demographics, youth experience variables and substance variables.

 # Problem Types